 What about children?
 We understand what it means to have small children and the difficulty they can pose to going out.
 With that in mind, we have provided several opportunities to engage our young attendees.
 First, each worship service includes a children’s message time that relates to the adult sermon.
 Nursery program during our late Sunday service will restart in August.

 Can I attend Bible study?
-After Labor Day weekend, we offer small-group Bible study discussions on Sunday morning at 9:15a.
+After Labor Day weekend, we offer small-group Bible study discussions on Sunday mornings at 9:15a.
 Visitors are always welcome.